davidlope/DSF-compendium-GC/README.md

                             # supplementary tables for the main manuscript

-    Python                           # scripts to run in the following order (also see associated README.md) └── Batchfragmenter.py       # PYTHON code in JUPYTER Notebooks used to create molecular fragments of compounds based on figure 1 in Supplementary_Figures
+    Python                           # scripts to run in the following order (also see associated README.md) └── Batchfragmenter.py       # PYTHON code in JUPYTER Notebooks used to create molecular fragments of compounds based on figure 1 in figures